Alexis-Grimm/Alt-Monster-Week/README.md

 ![Hunter sheet](docs/images/hunter-sheet.png)

 To change the value of a rating ("Cool", "Tough", etc.), type in the number and hit enter.
-Rating values are restricted to the range from -1 to +3 based on the rules.
+Rating values are not restricted to the range from -1 to +3 based on the rules, just in case you are using a house rule that can get you higher or lower.

 To roll, click the rating word ("Cool", etc.) at the top of the sheet.
 The chat message will tell you what kind of success/failure it was.